TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/oas.md

 }
 ```

-In the example above we can see that the *pluginConfig* section contains a *bundle* JSON entity that contains the following configuration parameters:

-- **enabled**: When `true`, enables the plugin.
-- **path**: The relative path of the zip file in relation to the base URL configured on the remote webserver that hosts plugin bundles.
+In this example we can see that bundle plugin has been configured within the `middleware.global.pluginConfig.bundle` object.
+The plugin is enabled and bundled within file `plugin.zip`.
+The plugin bundle is a Go plugin, i.e. `middleware.global.pluginConfig.driver` has been configured with value `goplugin`.

 ## Configuring Plugin Bundles in the API Designer